Shariq026926/Project_Management_Assignment_1/README.md

 ## Phase 1: Requirements Review

 **Purpose**:
-- To review all software requirements and ensure everything needed to design and develop the game has been clearly defined
+- To review all software requirements and ensure everything needed to design and develop the game has been defined

 **Input**:
 - Game requirements document

-This milestone focuses on understanding the problem and defining the scope of the project before any major development begins.
+This phase focuses on understanding the problem and defining the scope of the project before any major development begins.

 __Tasks__:
 - Review functional requirements:
   - Turn-based combat system
   - Party mechanics and abilities
-  - Expedition cycle and progression rules
+  - Exploration cycle and progression rules

 - Review non-functional requirements:
   - Performance expectations
   - Save and load reliability
   - User interface clarity
-- Identify missing, unclear, or conflicting requirements
-- Define and agree on the minimum viable product (MVP)
-- Obtain approval to move into the implementation phase

-Deadline:
-- March 27, 2026
+**Deadline**: March 27, 2026